ec965/esp-temp/README.md

     - used to change what data type is being sent to display
 * mqtt_pub_queue: SENSOR TASK -> MQTT TASK
     - used to publish sensor data over MQTT
+* comfort_queue: SENSOR TASK -> LED TASK
+    - used to send comfort data to the led task

 ## Libraries